CHESSComputing/ChessAnalysisPipeline/docs/EDD.md

 - `profile`: Runs the pipeline in a [Python profiler](https://docs.python.org/3/library/profile.html).

-The "pipeline" block creates the actual workflow pipeline, it this example it consists of nine toplevel processes that get executed successively:
+The "pipeline" block creates the actual workflow pipeline, in this example it consists of nine toplevel processes that get executed successively:

 - The EDD/XRF energy calibration consists of two processes: